mxr612/Notes/Research Method/Qualitative Research/Reflexive Thematic Analysis (RTA).md

 **Descriptive Reading** (Surface level):

-- "People enjoy eating with others because it feels more sociable and fun"
+- “People enjoy eating with others because it feels more sociable and fun”
 - Stays close to surface content of data

 **Interpretive Reading** (Deeper meaning):